fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureRoleSize.md

 PS C:\>Get-AzureService | Get-AzureVM | Get-AzureRoleSize
 ```

-This command gets role size information for all virtual machines in all of the azure_2 services.
+This command gets role size information for all virtual machines in all of the Azure services.

 ## PARAMETERS